MicrosoftDocs/sql-docs/docs/advanced-analytics/r/installing-ml-components-without-internet-access.md

 caps.latest.revision: 30
 author: "jeannt"
 ms.author: "jeannt"
-manager: "jhubbard"
+manager: "cgronlund"
 ms.workload: "On Demand"
 ---
 # Installing machine learning components without internet access

 Because the R and Python components provided with SQL Server 2016 and SQL Server 2017 are open source, Microsoft does not install R or Python components by default.
 Instead, we provide the related installers and bundled packages as a convenience on the Microsoft Download Center and other trusted sites.
 You must consent to the appropriate license, and then SQL Server setup installs R or Python components for you.

 This topic provides the download locations for the installers and an overview of the offline setup process.

-## Installation process
+## Overview of the offline installation process

 Typically, setup of the machine components used in SQL Server 2016 and SQL Server 2017 requires an internet connection.
 When SQL Server setup runs, if you have selected any of the machine learning options, setup checks for the Python or R installers, as well as any other required components.